 Rosendin Electric Sponsors Problem at ASC

-Rosendin Electric, the country’s largest private electrical contractor, is sponsoring the electrical problem category at the ASC (Associated Schools of Construction) Regions 6 & 7 Competition.
-The competition, which is currently underway in Sparks, Nevada, is one of the most anticipated events for students of construction management in the country, as it offers a chance to network with peers and impress big-name construction companies, many of which do hiring on the spot.
+Rosendin Electric, the country’s largest private electrical contractor, sponsored the electrical problem category at the ASC (Associated Schools of Construction) Regions 6 & 7 Competition.
+The competition, which just took place in Sparks, Nevada, is one of the most exciting events for students of construction management in the country, as it offers a chance to network with peers and impress big-name construction companies, many of which do hiring on the spot.

-The history of Rosendin’s participation in the competition can be traced back to Brandon Stephens, manager for Rosendin’s Arizona division.
+The history of Rosendin’s participation in the competition can be traced back to Stephens.
 In 2003 he was a student in Boise State’s construction management program.
 While enrolled in classes, Stephens participated in the ASC contest, an experience that he still recalls fondly.

 Not long after joining Rosendin in 2004, Stephens proposed a sponsorship with ASC to his company: “I said that we really ought to be involved with the ASC.
 It’s got all of the construction management schools in a single place on a single day.”
 That, he says, presented a potential recruiting boon: “Now we have access to schools we would never have the opportunity to go to.”